cogip/simulation/docs/index.md

 # Overview

-The COGIP simulator is a tool developed by the COGIP robotic team.
+The COGIP simulation project provides a set of simulation utilities developed by the COGIP robotic team.
-It is used during development and debuging of its robot [firmware](https://github.com/cogip/mcu-firmware).
+It is used during development and debugging of its robot [firmware](https://github.com/cogip/mcu-firmware) and other test platforms.
 This robot is developed for [Eurobot](https://www.eurobot.org/), French robotic contest.

+## Tools

+### Simulator

 The simulator provides a graphical interface, featuring: